- Not a substitute for professional veterinary help.

 Cold Water Safety Tips

-If you and your pup are going to spend time around the water during spring, fall, or winter, the following tips will help them stay safe, warm, and dry.
+If you and your pup are going to spend time around the water during spring, fall, or winter, the following tips can help them stay safe, warm, and dry.

-- Avoid frozen water and iced over lakes and streams: Perhaps this goes without saying, but you should avoid taking your dog to play on frozen lakes or ponds.
+- Avoid frozen water and iced over lakes and streams.
 Drowning, hypothermia, and injuries from slips and falls are possible not just for your dog, but for you, too.

 - Steer clear of all strong currents and riptides.